freedomjs/tutorial/content/10howtohelpfreedom.md

 for updates and discussion.

 # Develop freedom.js providers
-freedom.js provides basic providers for all its interfaces, but you can also create new providers that satisfy the same interfaces, expanding the realm of freedom.js functionality.
+freedom.js includes providers for all its interfaces, but you can also create new providers that satisfy the same interfaces, expanding the realm of freedom.js functionality.
 For instance, a new social provider compatible with the latest hip social network would allow freedom.js apps (old and new) to seamlessly adopt it as an alternative to the existing social network providers.

 # Contribute to freedom.js
 freedom.js is developed in the open across our